For links to the help pages for other industries and general information about EAS, please see this page.

 Inventories excludes depreciable assets of the business/organisation.
 These assets should be reported in the relevant categories in Capital expenditure and disposal of assets.
 Inventories are categorised as follows:

-- Raw materials, fuels, containers etc: Goods that a business/organisation holds with the intention of using them to produce other goods or in rendering services.
-For example, paper supplies for use in printing newspapers (good produced) or raw food to make a meal (provide a service).
+- Raw materials, fuels, containers etc: Goods that a business holds with the intention of using them to produce other goods or in rendering services.
+For example, the following might be included in opening and/or closing inventories of raw materials: Feed for livestock owned by the business and grain and seed for sowing.

-- Work in progress less progress payments billed: Goods that require some transformation to reach the condition they are to be sold in, for example, partially assembled machinery.
+- Work in progress less progress payments billed: Goods that require work to reach the condition they are to be sold in, such as crops to be cultivated.
 The value of work in progress inventories should be reported net of progress payments billed.

-- Finished goods (including inventories for resale): Goods that are to be sold in their current condition, including goods for resale
+- Finished goods (including inventories for resale): Goods that are to be sold in their current condition, including agricultural produce such as eggs, honey, hay and fruit.

 Capital expenditure and disposal of assets